 Pharmacy Practice Research

-The annual Canadian Pharmacists Conference is an excellent opportunity for pharmacists from across Canada to network with colleagues and to share new and exciting ideas, research and innovation.
-Our research and innovation presentations at the conference provides an opportunity for members of the pharmacy community to engage in sessions that promote evidence-based practice and decision-making.
+- Annual CPhA Conference to This is an opportunity for pharmacists from across Canada to network with colleagues and to share new and exciting ideas, research and innovation.
+The research presentations at this conference provides an opportunity for members of the pharmacy community to engage in sessions that promote evidence-based practice and decision-making.
 Browse though some of our archived research posters here in the CPhA ePoster Library

 - Knowledge to Practice Circle (KPAC) The KPAC is composed of researchers and knowledge users from across Canada and advises CPhA staff in the development and implementation of knowledge mobilization plans, activities and services, in alignment with the organization’s mission to advance the health and well-being of Canadians through excellence in pharmacist care.